aymanshaheen/Football-Score/README.md

 ## Keep in mind

-- The app is a work in progress.
-There are still many essential things missing — input validation, tests, graceful error display, lots of UI elements, better caching — just to name a few.
-- UI colors are supposed to change depending on which team community is selected.
-At the moment though all colors are simply hardcoded.
 - The app hasn't been tested on IOS devices (even an emulator) as of yet, since I don't have a Mac, which is required to build an actual executable file.
 The app itself doesn't have any platform-specific code, though there are a couple of dependencies that do.
 I configured them according to the instructions, so the app should work fine on both Android and IOS.